Blog

 How to bring this principle to life?

 Build a combined view of cyber exposure, investment, and insurance cover or retentions, and test different mixes against appetite.
-Once residual exposure is clear, the next question is whether current spend is efficient.
+Once residual exposure is clear, the next question is whether current spend is financially efficient.

 3. Optimise investments for efficiency